ipepe/univode/README.md

  * if attribute validate uniqness, then keep database index for uniqness
  * we use defined attributes for building views (filters and stuff)

+# Optional concept ideas
+ * use faker gem to seed database

 # Examples
  * online shop